 3:30

-From Summit to Strategy
+From Forum to Future

 To draw together the insights from across the day and distil them into clear direction for Māori land enterprises